SaraKhild/QueryDslAndProjections/README.md

 ## • Queries Results of Department

-##### :pencil2: `This query comparing department name that is sending with department name that is stored and then fetches department information`
+##### :pencil2: `This query comparing department name that is sending with department name that is stored in database and then get department information.`

 ###### Code :computer: